pycroscopy/sidpy/README.rst

    :target: https://zenodo.org/badge/latestdoi/138171750
    :alt: DOI

-Python utilities for storing, visualizing, and processing Spectroscopic and Imaging Data (SID)
+Python utilities for storing, visualizing of Spectroscopic and Imaging Data (SID)

 Please see our `website <https://pycroscopy.github.io/sidpy/index.html>`_ for more information.